Satisfactory Academic Progress Policy

 Appeal of Suspension

-A student with extenuating circumstances may appeal a financial aid suspension by submitting a typed appeal to the Office of Student Financial Services.
+A student with extenuating circumstances may appeal a financial aid suspension by submitting an appeal to the Office of Student Financial Services.
 Appeals must explain in detail why the student failed to meet the minimum academic standards, what extenuating circumstances caused the failure, and how the situation has since improved.
-Examples of extenuating circumstances include illness, medical issues with immediate family members, or a death in the family.
+Examples of extenuating circumstances include but are not limited to; illness, medical issues with immediate family members, a death in the family, natural disaster, or COVID-19 disruption.
 Personal or financial issues with family, friends, or roommates are not considered extenuating circumstances.
-A student's typed appeal should include:
+The appeal should include supporting documentation to substantiate the request for reinstatement.
+A student's appeal should include: